nshkrdotcom/mcp_client/docs/design/PROTOCOL_DETAILS.md

 1. Client declares what it supports
 2. Server declares what it supports
 3. Both parties MUST only use mutually declared features
+4. Client feature modules perform capability checks before issuing requests and return `{:error, %Error{type: :capability_not_supported}}` immediately if the server lacks the feature

 **Example:**
 - Client declares `roots.listChanged = true`